anwillow/Final_Project/README.md

 ## Database Configuration

-In the project file where the database connection is defined (e.g., `app.js` or a separate database configuration file), update the `user` property in the `Pool` configuration to match your PostgreSQL username:
+In the project file where the database connection is defined `app.js`, update the `user` property in the `Pool` configuration to match your PostgreSQL username:
    ```javascript
    const { Pool } = require('pg');
       const pool = new Pool({